 Prerequisites

-For the most part, developing a Canva App is a lot like developing any other web-based software, so any knowledge you have of modern coding standards, tools, and workflows will come in handy.
-That said, we don't want to assume that everyone has the same background, so this page outlines exactly what you'll need to develop an app.
+For the most part, developing a Canva App is similar to developing any other web-based software, so any knowledge you have of modern coding standards, tools, and workflows will be beneficial.
+However, we don't want to assume that everyone has the same background, so this page outlines exactly what you'll need to develop an app.

 You'll need: